 Adverse Weather and Travel Disruption Policies are being increasingly utilised by employers.

-Farleys Solicitors LLP are experts in advising both private and public sector employers on a wide range of employment law and HR matters.
+Farleys Solicitors are experts in advising both private and public sector employers on a wide range of employment law and HR matters.
 For advice and assistance contact us on 0845 287 0939 or complete our online contact form.